 Due to its interdisciplinary nature, the Doctoral School needs to possess all the infrastructural conditions required by the disciplinary characteristics of both the Natural and Social Sciences.
 The foundation of the Research Institute of Sport Sciences has greatly improved its infrastructural condition, thus the University of Physical Education has world-standard research conditions in certain fields.

 Owing to the widespread relations of TE with other Hungarian and international universities, the University intends to further improve its storehouse of available research methods.
-The Doctoral School has several foreign supervisors within the framework of the Erasmus Program, and the invaluable contribution of these experts improves the quality of the training.

 The research topics accurately describe the vivid and interdisciplinary character of the professional work carried out in the different doctoral programs.
 In addition, there are number of courses announced for the students with the freedom of individual study plans.
 Doctoral studies at the University of Physical Education consist of two sections.
 In the first two years, the aim is to train students to become scientists through coursework and research activities.
 In the second two-year section, students are provided with the opportunity to evaluate the results of experiments and publish them in acknowledge scientific journals.
 During this part, students are required to pass a complex examination and to write and defend a dissertation.
 If all the administrative prerequisites and academic requirements are met, our students can skip the first part and directly enter the second part.
 In any case, ensuring the high quality of our students’ education is our priority.

 The work and progress of PhD students in order to acquire the degree shall be measured in credit points (study units).
 In PhD training credit points can be gained by learning the course material, fulfilling the requirements of each subject, doing research work or teaching.

 As per the Higher Education Act, 240 credits must be gained in the doctoral training, i.e. 30 credit points per each semester, the composition of which is determined by EDT.